microsoft/BotFramework-DirectLineJS/README.md

         }
     );

-### Reconnecting to a conversation
+### Reconnect to a conversation

 If your app created your DirectLine object by passing a token, DirectLine will refresh that token every 15 minutes.
 Should your client lose connectivity (e.g. close laptop, fail to pay Internet access bill, go under a tunnel), `connectionStatus$` will change to `ConnectionStatus.ExpiredToken`.
 Your app can request a new token from its server, which should call the [Reconnect](https://docs.botframework.com/en-us/restapi/directline3/#reconnecting-to-a-conversation) API.
-The resultant Conversation object can then be passed by the app to DirectLine:
+The resultant Conversation object can then be passed by the app to DirectLine, which will

     var conversation = /* a Conversation object obtained from your app's server */;
     directLine.reconnect(conversation);